bcgov/jag-file-submission/README.md

 ## Running the App

-By default a demo mode is enabled. if you want to integrate with the CSO application create a local `.env` at the root of the repository based off `.env.template`.
+By default a demo mode is enabled. if you want to integrate with the CSO application create a local `.env` at the root of the repository based off `.env.template`. and change the `MVN_PROFILE` to `default`

 set the following environement variables:

 ```
-DEMO_MODE=true
+MVN_PROFILE=default
 CSO_ACCOUNTFACADE_URI=
 CSO_ACCOUNTFACADE_USERNAME=
 CSO_ACCOUNTFACADE_PASSWORD=